scalar-labs/scalardb-samples/spring-data-multi-storage-transaction-sample/README.md

 ```

 - `scalar.db.storage`: Specifying `multi-storage` is necessary to use Multi-storage Transactions in ScalarDB.
-- `scalar.db.multi_storage.storages`: The types of storage must be defined here.
+- `scalar.db.multi_storage.storages`: Your storage names must be defined here.
-- `scalar.db.multi_storage.storages.cassandra.*`: These configurations are for the `cassandra` storage, which is one of the storage types defined in `scalar.db.multi_storage.storages`.
+- `scalar.db.multi_storage.storages.cassandra.*`: These configurations are for the `cassandra` storage, which is one of the storage names defined in `scalar.db.multi_storage.storages`.
 You can configure all the `scalar.db.*` properties for the `cassandra` storage here.
-- `scalar.db.multi_storage.storages.mysql.*`: These configurations are for the `mysql` storage, which is one of the storage types defined in `scalar.db.multi_storage.storages`.
+- `scalar.db.multi_storage.storages.mysql.*`: These configurations are for the `mysql` storage, which is one of the storage names defined in `scalar.db.multi_storage.storages`.
 You can configure all the `scalar.db.*` properties for the `mysql` storage here.
 - `scalar.db.multi_storage.namespace_mapping`: This configuration maps the namespaces to the storage.
 In this sample application, operations for `customer` namespace tables are mapped to the `mysql` storage and operations for `order` namespace tables are mapped to the `cassandra` storage.
 You can also define which storage is mapped for the `coordinator` namespace that is used in Consensus Commit transactions.
 - `scalar.db.multi_storage.default_storage`: This configuration sets the default storage that is used for operations on unmapped namespace tables.